DanielLMcGuire/Phasor/README.md

 - **C-style Control flow**: if/else, while, for, switch/case, break/continue
 - **Comprehensive standard library**
 - **Windows and POSIX API Bindings**
-- **Metaprogramming** - Runtime metaprogramming layer, basically a tiny dumb command interpreter, (Not locked in to a standardized state yet)

 ## Upcoming
 > [!NOTE]